Azure/ResourceModules/docs/wiki/Getting started - Scenario 2 Onboard module library and CI environment.md

 Those resources are generally deployed by the module test files before the module to validate, so that you don't need to worry about setting up dependencies for each test and clean them up afterwards.

 In special cases, manual actions may be required to provision certain resources whose deployment is not covered by the module test files.
-In the following, you can find an overview of which modules require special attention before being validated:
+In the following, you can find an overview of which modules require special attention before being validated.

 ### Microsoft.Web/sites

-To successfully deploy the sites module using the `FunctionAppCommon/deploy.test.bicep` test, you need to create an Azure Active Directory App with its API endpoint enabled (e.g., `api://<app id>`) and add a secret.
+To successfully deploy the sites module using the `functionAppCommon/deploy.test.bicep` test, you need to create an Azure Active Directory App with its API endpoint enabled (e.g., `api://<app id>`) and add a secret.
 The secret value needs then to be stored in a Key Vault secret.

 Finally, the elements described above must further be configured in the following files: